comps/ptef/doc/TEF.md

 When executing a runner inside a subdirectory, the subdirectory name is appended to the `TEF_PREFIX` variable passed to the runner, separated by a forward slash.
+When executing a regular executable, the name of the executable is appended instead.

 Thus, the actual results could look like ie.
 ```